HinTak/Qt6WE-OT-SVG/README.md

 # Chromium/QT WebEngine SVG in OpenType support

-This is the set of QT WebEngine patches to address Chromium [Issue 306078: SVG in OpenType support](https://bugs.chromium.org/p/chromium/issues/detail?id=306078).
+This is a set of QT WebEngine patches to address Chromium [Issue 306078: SVG in OpenType support](https://bugs.chromium.org/p/chromium/issues/detail?id=306078).
 It was first done for QT 6.6/m112, then moved to QT 6.7 Beta 1/m118.
 After that, work commences instead with Chromium Stable (m120 at the time of writing) at [Chromium OT-SVG patches](https://github.com/HinTak/chromium-mod-CI).